taskless/taskless/docs/packages/dev.md

 # {% $frontmatter.title %}

-The Taskless Dev Server **(TDS)** is an

-Taskless comes with an integrated development server at `@taskless/dev`, designed to let you test and run a local Taskless instance for end-to-end tests, development, and prototyping.
-Because all requests are routed to `@taskless/dev` in development by default, this is an effective way to only use Job invocations for legitimate production traffic.
+The Taskless Dev Server **(TDS)** is a dev dependency that lets you run a local Taskless instance for development and testing without making calls to Taskless.io.
+As much as possible, we work to ensure TDS has the same feature set as the main Taskless site, simplified down to a node.js-friendly module.

 ## Installation